Estonian Australians

 Estonian Australians (Eestlased Austraalias) refers to Australian citizens of Estonian descent or Estonia-born persons who reside in Australia.
-According to the 2011 Census, there were 8,551 people of Estonian descent in Australia and 1,928 Estonia-born people residing in the country at the moment of the census, having a fall of 0.4 per cent compared to the 2006 Census.
-The largest Estonia-born community in Australia is in the state of New South Wales, with 731 people.
+According to the 2021 Census, there were 11,598 people of Estonian descent in Australia and 2,665 Estonia-born people residing in the country at the moment of the census, having an increase of 21 per cent compared to the 2016 Census.
+The largest Estonia-born community in Australia is in the state of New South Wales, with 4,265 people.

 From 1940 to 1944, more than 70,000 Estonians fled to the West due to the Soviet and German occupations.
 Many settled in Australia.
 The first voyage under Arthur Calwell's Displaced Persons immigration program, that of the USS General Stuart Heintzelman in 1947, was specially chosen to be all from Baltic nations, all single, many blond and blue-eyed, in order to appeal to the Australian public.
 Of the 843 immigrants on the Heintzelman, 142 were Estonian.